-In March 2020, the Company completed a non-brokered private placement by issuing 5,087,500 units at a price of \$0.08 per unit for gross proceeds of \$407,000.
-Each unit consisted of one common share and one share purchase warrant entitling the holder to purchase one additional common share of the Company at a price of \$0.12 per share for a period of two years.
+In May 2021, the Company completed a non-brokered private placement by issuing 7,900,000 units at a price of \$0.10 per unit for gross proceeds of \$790,000.
+Each unit consisted of one common share of the Company and one-half of one two-year share purchase warrant.
+Each whole warrant entitled the holder to purchase one additional common share at a price of \$0.15 during the first year or \$0.20 during the second year following the closing of the offering.
 The warrants are subject to an acceleration clause should the closing price of the Company's shares exceed \$0.25 per share for a period of 20 consecutive trading days.
-The Company paid finders' fees of \$3,720 on a portion of the placement as well as legal and filing fees of \$5,974.
+The Company paid finders' fees of \$5,700 on a portion of the placement as well as filing fees of \$4,700.